Skip to main content

 "Compliance with regulations like GDPR mandates businesses to implement strong data encryption, regular audits, and role-based access controls."

-— Lee Curtis, CEO of Seguro Technology
+Lee Curtis, CEO of Seguro Technology

-Failure to comply can result in severe consequences.
+Failure to comply can carry serious penalties.

-Under GDPR, enforced by the ICO, fines can reach up to £17.5 million or 4% of annual global turnover—whichever is higher.
+Under GDPR, enforced by the ICO, fines can reach up to £17.5 million or 4% of annual global turnover - whichever is higher.

 Scaling Security Measures as Your Business Grows